 - Faster, more powerful chip offers super-slick performance

-One of the big draws of iPhones for a lot of people is their ease of use, especially if you're already invested in the iDevice ecosystem, and Apple has made the iPhone 7 Plus even more user-friendly with its new iOS 10 software, along with some hardware upgrades under the hood.
+One of the big draws of iPhones for a lot of people is their ease of use, especially if you're already invested in the iDevice ecosystem, and Apple made the iPhone 7 Plus even more user-friendly with iOS 10, along with some hardware upgrades under the hood.

 The 7 Plus boasts the firm's A10 Fusion chip, which Apple claims delivers 40% more performance than the A9 processor in the iPhone 6S Plus, and double the speed of the A8 chip in the iPhone 6 Plus.
 It is, on paper at least, well equipped to deal with whatever you throw at it.